Tsby/Does-survey-design-information-matter/Case_study_1_report_with_code.md

     ##   missForest iteration 1 in progress...done!
     ##   missForest iteration 2 in progress...done!
     ##   missForest iteration 3 in progress...done!
-    ##   missForest iteration 4 in progress...done!
-    ##   missForest iteration 1 in progress...done!
-    ##   missForest iteration 2 in progress...done!
-    ##   missForest iteration 3 in progress...done!
-    ##   missForest iteration 1 in progress...done!
-    ##   missForest iteration 2 in progress...done!
-    ##   missForest iteration 3 in progress...done!
-    ##   missForest iteration 1 in progress...done!
-    ##   missForest iteration 2 in progress...done!
-    ##   missForest iteration 3 in progress...done!
-    ##   missForest iteration 1 in progress...done!
-    ##   missForest iteration 2 in progress...done!
-    ##   missForest iteration 3 in progress...done!
-    ##   missForest iteration 1 in progress...done!
-    ##   missForest iteration 2 in progress...done!
-    ##   missForest iteration 3 in progress...done!
-    ##   missForest iteration 4 in progress...done!
-    ##   missForest iteration 1 in progress...done!
-    ##   missForest iteration 2 in progress...done!
-    ##   missForest iteration 3 in progress...done!
-    ##   missForest iteration 1 in progress...done!
-    ##   missForest iteration 2 in progress...done!
-    ##   missForest iteration 3 in progress...done!
-    ##   missForest iteration 4 in progress...done!
-    ##   missForest iteration 1 in progress...done!
-    ##   missForest iteration 2 in progress...done!
-    ##   missForest iteration 3 in progress...done!
-    ##   missForest iteration 4 in progress...done!
-    ##   missForest iteration 1 in progress...done!
-    ##   missForest iteration 2 in progress...done!
-    ##   missForest iteration 3 in progress...done!
-    ##   missForest iteration 4 in progress...done!
-    ##   missForest iteration 1 in progress...done!
-    ##   missForest iteration 2 in progress...done!
-    ##   missForest iteration 3 in progress...done!
-    ##   missForest iteration 4 in progress...done!
-    ##   missForest iteration 1 in progress...done!
-    ##   missForest iteration 2 in progress...done!
-    ##   missForest iteration 3 in progress...done!
-    ##   missForest iteration 1 in progress...done!
-    ##   missForest iteration 2 in progress...done!
-    ##   missForest iteration 3 in progress...done!
-    ##   missForest iteration 4 in progress...done!
-    ##   missForest iteration 1 in progress...done!
-    ##   missForest iteration 2 in progress...done!
-    ##   missForest iteration 3 in progress...done!
-    ##   missForest iteration 4 in progress...done!
-    ##   missForest iteration 1 in progress...done!
-    ##   missForest iteration 2 in progress...done!
-    ##   missForest iteration 3 in progress...done!
-    ##   missForest iteration 4 in progress...done!
-    ##   missForest iteration 5 in progress...done!
     ##   missForest iteration 1 in progress...done!
     ##   missForest iteration 2 in progress...done!
     ##   missForest iteration 3 in progress...done!